Chia-Network/website/webroot/faq/faq.md

 + <b>Q: Why the name Chia?</b>

-A: "Chia" is the name of a grain.
+A: "Chia" is the name of a grain you might have heard of before.
+It's green.
 It goes with the "farming" theme.